Recipe #1, geom_medians() and geom_means()

 The short answer is ‘yes’!
 If you just want to use the Stat yourself locally in a script, there might not be much reason to go on to Step 3, user-facing functions.
 But if you have a wider audience in mind, i.e. internal to organization or open sourcing in a package, probably a more succinct expression of what functionality you deliver will be useful - i.e. write the user-facing functions.

 Instead of using a geom_*() function, you might prefer to use the layer() function in your testing step.
-Occasionally, it’s necessary to go this route; for example, geom_vline() contain no stat argument, but you can use the GeomVline in layer().
+Occasionally, you must to go this route; for example, geom_vline() contain no stat argument, but you can use the GeomVline in layer().
 If you are teaching this content, using layer() may help you better connect this step with the next, defining the user-facing functions.

 A test of StatMedians using this method follows.
 You can see it is a little more verbose, as there is no default for the position argument, and setting the size must be handled with a little more care.